Christie Raleigh Crossley: Career

 On March 12, 2023, at the Citi Para Swimming World Series, Raleigh Crossley set a world record in the 50 metre backstroke S9 event with a time of 32.01.
 They then represented the United States at the 2023 World Para Swimming Championships, where they won a gold medal in the 100 metre backstroke S9 event.

 On June 30, 2024, they were named to team USA's roster to compete at the 2024 Summer Paralympics.
+Despite facing bullying from multiple teammates during the Paralympic Games, and social media comments questioning her disability, Raleigh Crossley became the most decorated Team USA athlete in Paris, winning five medals.
 They won gold medals in the 100 metre backstroke S9 and 100 metre butterfly S9, silver medals in the 50 metre freestyle S10 and 100 metre freestyle S9, and a bronze medal in the mixed 4 × 100 metre freestyle relay 34pts.
+All five events were new American Records.

 Personal life

-In 2007 Raleigh Crossley was hit by a drunk driver while crossing the street and suffered three herniated discs in their neck and one in their lower back.
-In 2008 they were involved in another accident where they were hit by a car as a pedestrian.
+In 2007, Raleigh Crossley was hit by a drunk driver while crossing the street and suffered three herniated discs in their neck and one in their lower back.
+In 2008, they were involved in another accident where they were hit by a car as a pedestrian.
 The blunt force trauma triggered a non-cancerous tumor to start developing in their brain, and as a result they began to lose function on the left side of their body.

 On December 12, 2018, while on a ski trip with their family, Raleigh Crossley's son picked up what he thought was a snowball and struck them in the head.
 The snowball was actually a block of ice, and they sustained a traumatic brain injury.
 They experienced paralysis on their left side due to the bleeding of a previously unknown blood tumor in their brain.
 On January 7, 2019, they had the tumor removed.

 Raleigh Crossley has three children.
 They are non-binary, using she/her and they/them pronouns.